 #5 – Combination Lock

-Another basic travel safety precaution is to keep your main travel bag locked as much as possible.
+Another basic Kyrgyzstan safety precaution is to keep your main travel bag locked as much as possible.
 The Active Roots Combination Padlock is simple, easy to use and travel-friendly.
 Its re-settable combination locking feature is convenient too.
 You end up leaving your backpack unattended more often than you may realize – on public transportation and in your accommodations.
 And they’re especially susceptible in shared-space lodgings, so take extra care!

 #6 – Skeletool